 What scientists have uncovered recently, however, is that the ozone hole has been affecting climate in the Southern Hemisphere.
 That’s because ozone is also a powerful greenhouse gas, and destroying it has made the stratosphere (the second layer of the atmosphere going upwards) over the Southern Hemisphere colder.
 The colder stratosphere has resulted in faster winds near the pole, which somewhat surprisingly can have impacts all the way to the equator, affecting tropical circulation and rainfall at lower latitudes.
 The ozone hole is not causing global warming, but it is affecting atmospheric circulation.

 Do scientists agree on climate change?

-Yes, the vast majority of climate scientists – 97 percent – agree that humans are causing global warming and climate change.
+Yes, the vast majority of actively publishing climate scientists – 97 percent – agree that humans are causing global warming and climate change.
 Most of the leading science organizations around the world have issued public statements expressing this, including international and U.S. science academies, the United Nations Intergovernmental Panel on Climate Change and a whole host of reputable scientific bodies around the world).
 The number of peer-reviewed scientific papers that reject the consensus on human-caused global warming is a vanishingly small proportion of the published research.
 The small amount of dissent tends to come from a few vocal scientists who are not experts in the climate field or do not understand the scientific basis of long-term climate processes.

 - Consensus: 97% of climate scientists agree